chrislattman/blogging-project/docs/git/README.md

 On Linux, you might need to install `git` with a [package manager](../terminal-commands#package-managers).

+The workflow described on this page is known in industry as [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow).

 ## Table of Contents

 - [First time usage](#first-time-usage)